pyeve/eve/_sources/features.txt

     invoices?where={"contact_id": 51f63e0838345b6dcd7eabff, "number": 10}

-It's mostly a design choice, but keep in mind that when it comes to enabling individual documment endpoints you might occur in performance hits.
+It's mostly a design choice, but keep in mind that when it comes to enabling individual documment endpoints you might incur in performance hits.
 This otherwise legit GET request:

 ::